 Briefly, Wilber’s AQAL model integrates five elements into an Integral Theory:

-- Quadrants: The four quadrants are four perspectives that all phenomenon possess.
+1- Quadrants: The four quadrants includes four perspectives (interior and exterior, individual and collective) that all phenomena possess.

-- Levels involve stage development, offering mindsets or vertical development, embracing previous levels to expand and include more variables and complexity.
+2- Levels involve stage development, which offers the “structures of awareness,” or vertical development such as mindsets or attitudes.
+Each level embraces the previous level to expand structures to include more variables and complexity.

 For Wilber, reality — all phenomenon — is not composed of things or processes, but of holons, which are wholes that are simultaneously parts of other wholes (whole/parts).
 This is true in the way a word is both, whole, onto itself, and part of a sentence; and that, a sentence is also whole, and part of a paragraph, and so on.
 The four quadrants reveal four dimensions of a holon (whole/part) when observing phenomenon and solutions.

 - Upper Left: CONSCIOUSNESS: intention, phenomenology, ontology, psychotherapy, meditation, emotional intelligence, personal transformation

 - Upper Right: BEHAVIOR: epistemology, empiricism, scientific analysis, quality control, behavioral modification